basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying.md

 ### Choose Your Programming Language

-Please select the language you'd like to proceed with.
+Please select the language with which you'd like to proceed:

 <ul class="planguages">
 <li><a href="/dev/taste-of-riak/querying-java/"><img src="/images/plangs/java.jpg" alt="Java"></a></li>